FoxLisk/alttp-notes/glitches/transition_corruption/data_spoofing.md

 This has done two things for us: we got the contents of a chest in room B without having to go there, and also we opened a chest in room B without having to go there.

 Opening chests in the wrong room isn't really useful, but opening *doors* in the wrong room can be.
-For example, if you bomb the exit in laser bridge and then spoof data northward and mirror out, you will end up writing the "door open" data from laser bridge down to the "room above laser bridge" room ID, thus unlocking the door without a key.
+For example, if you bomb the exit in laser bridge and then spoof data northward and mirror out, you will end up writing the "door open" data from laser bridge to the "room above laser bridge" room ID, thus unlocking the door without a key.

 As kan puts it: